Quark Method Reference

 The algorithm of check_parameter_values

 The function check_parameter_values is designed to check if the parameter values in the source string match the specified patterns and keywords.
-Then it collects the matched strings into a set and return it.
+Then, it collects the matched strings into a set and returns it.

 Here is the process of check_parameter_values.